JupiterOne-Archives/docs/knowledgeBase/compliance_and-reporting/insights-dashboards.md

-From your J1 home page, you can quickly see all the Insights dashboards have published to your home page.
+From your J1 home page, you can quickly see all the Insights dashboards published to your home page.
 On the left, click **Dashboard: Overview** to toggle between all the dashboards are available to you.
+You can just to pin a dashboard and it displays as a default dashboard on your J1 home page.

 ![](../assets/insights-toggle.gif)